Language translator at button on page bottom – left.

 Glen Bishop: Hi Paul,

 This problem is very common, not just on Dutch barges but on nearly all vessels.
 The exception is professional fishermen with generations of experience.
 They have learnt the hard way.
 The SeaBis System eliminates the cause.
-That is why we provide a money back 8-year guarantee – it has never been claimed.
+That is why we provide a 8-year guarantee – it has never been claimed.

 I have a cruising catamaran and need corrosion cause elimination to both propellers.
 They are less than 4 months old and severely weakened by corrosion – I think electrolysis.
 The hull is fibre glass so why?
 I attach a picture.
 This is costing me a fortune so please help.
 Does SeaBis fix the cause?
 John.